 - At the top of the building is a short paved trail that gives you great views of the Buffalo Jump Cliff, Calderwood Buffalo Jump, and the Rocky Mountains.

-- You can also arrange an interpretive hike beneath the cliff which is enjoyable.
-It gives you an active way to enjoy the beauty of this site.
+- There is also an interpretive trail you can arrange to go on.
+This interpretive hike at the cliff base was very enjoyable.
+It gives you an active way to walk on the actual jump site and enjoy the beauty of this historic site.

 - For admission, information click here.

 - Book a tour here.